Updated on January 18, 2022 by Julie McCool

-The Potomac Heritage Trail was designated a National Scenic Trail in 1983, protecting a network of over 700 miles of pathways across four states.
-We've rounded up some nice 2 to 4 mile segment hikes below, covering a large section of the Northern Virginia PHT between Mount Vernon and Algonkian Regional Park.
+The Potomac Heritage Trail was designated a National Scenic Trail in 1983.
+The designation protects a network of over 700 miles of pathways across four states.
+We've rounded up some nice 2 to 4-mile segment hikes below, covering a large section of the Northern Virginia PHT between Mount Vernon and Algonkian Regional Park.

 Mount Vernon Trail to Theodore Roosevelt Island

 The 3.5 mile, out and back hike follows a level, mostly shady segment of the PHT as it passes between the George Washington Parkway and the Potomac River.
 Extend your trip with a walk around Theodore Roosevelt Island if time allows.

 Potomac Overlook Regional Park to Windy Run

-Similar to the Windy Run hike, this section of the PHT begins at a park, descends steeply to the river, then follows the banks to a turn-around point.
-The stretch of PHT has nearly continuous views of the river, and you'll pass some old and odd equipment along the trail.
+The hike to Donaldson Run begins at Potomac Overlook Park.
+The trail descends steeply to the river, then follows the banks of the Potomac until you turn back.
+This stretch of PHT has nearly continuous views of the river, and you'll pass some old and odd equipment along the trail.

-This Scotts Run loop hike includes a cliffside view, a scenic waterfall, and a nice, moderately challenging stretch of the Potomac Heritage Trail in McLean, Virginia.
-The 3 mile loop begins at the eastern parking area, follows wooded trails down to the river, then turns left on an often steep, rocky, and narrow section of the PHT.
+This Scotts Run loop hike includes a cliffside view, a scenic waterfall, and a moderately challenging stretch of the Potomac Heritage Trail in McLean, Virginia.
+The 3-mile loop begins at the eastern parking area and follows wooded trails down to the river.
+Just before you reach the river, turn left and follow the often steep, rocky, and narrow section of the PHT.

 The River Trail through Great Falls Park is the most popular of our Potomac Heritage Trail hikes in Northern Virginia.
-The blue-blazed River Trail follows the Potomac east as the rock walls narrow to form beautiful Mather Gorge.
-The dirt path is mostly level, but there are rocky sections which gives kids some extra fun.
+Begin at the Visitor Center and follow the blue-blazed River Trail east.
+Here the rock walls narrow to form beautiful Mather Gorge.
+The dirt path is mostly level, but there are rocky sections that give kids some extra fun.

-A walk along the river at Riverbend Park is especially dramatic in spring when Virginia bluebells cover both sides of the sandy path.
+The River Trail at Riverbend Park is an easy and mostly level path along the edge of the river.
+The walk is especially dramatic in spring when Virginia bluebells and other wildflowers cover both sides of the sandy path.
 Turn left from the Visitor Center for a mostly level hike along the river with one short, steep section.

 Seneca Park offers several connector trails through the woods, leading gently down to the river and a 1.5 mile section of the Potomac Heritage Trail.
 We like the orange-blazed route, which follows a stream with a metal bridge crossing.
 Once you reach the river, the trail is a mostly shady and level dirt path.

 With mostly shady trails, varying terrain, and interesting, well-marked historic sites, Ball’s Bluff Battlefield Regional Park in Leesburg is a great spot for exploring.
-Ball’s Bluff was the site of the first Civil War engagement to take place in Loudoun County, and the park has an excellent interpretive trail that explains how the battle unfolded.
+Ball’s Bluff was the site of the first Civil War engagement to take place in Loudoun County.
+An excellent interpretive trail explains how the battle unfolded.

 Visit the Potomac Heritage National Scenic Trail site for additional information about hiking the PHT.